JoseBlanca/franklin/doc/source/using_ngs_backbone.rst

 low complexity masking
   The regions with a low complexity are masked by using mdust

-word removal
-  If we know that some particular sequence appear at the beginning of the read we can remove it using this module

 edge removal
   After all the other modules are run we can delete a fixed amount of bases from the sequence extremes